mdx-workshop/mdx-submissions21/paper.md

 However, it consumes numerous parameters to analyze latent sources.
 It prevents the model's applicability to a real-world environment, where resources are restricted, such as Music Demix Challenge (MDX) [@mitsufuji:2021] at ISMIR 2021.
-To this end, we explore a lightweight version of LaSAFT-Net to make it affordable in a real-world environment by decreasing parameters and simplifying the structure.
+To this end, we explore a lightweight version of LaSAFT-Net to make it affordable in a real-world environment by decreasing the number of parameters and simplifying the structure.

 In this paper, we explore the method for the light version of LaSAFT-Net.
 The existing LaSAFT-Net uses numerous parameters to separate each latent source.
 We focus on reducing parameters by introducing shared components in latent source analysis.
 Furthermore, we found that replacing each LaSAFT block in the encoder with a simple block can improve quality with fewer parameters.
 We use the Time-Frequency Convolution followed by a Time Distributed Fully-connected networks (TFC-TDF) [@choi:2019] instead of each LaSAFT block.

 This paper's contributions are summarized as follows:

-- We propose LightSAFT-Net, which is affordable in a restricted environment and shows plausible performance in MDX challenge.
+- We propose LightSAFT-Net, which is affordable in a restricted environment and shows sufficient performance in MDX challenge.

 - We propose an enhanced version of LightSAFT, which shows a better performance than the existing version.